heckj/SPISearch/README.md

 ## Document Format

 The app uses a `Codable` data model, so the end results stored from the document as straight JSON that can be opened and read by any text editor, or processed conveniently using tools such as [jq](https://stedolan.github.io/jq/).

+## Contributing

+Pull requests are welcome.
+I'm tracking my development plans (and progress) for this app with [GitHub Issues](https://github.com/heckj/SPISearch/issues), and progress with on [an SPISearch project board](https://github.com/users/heckj/projects/1).
+All submissions to the project are to be accepted under the MIT license.